Get insider access

 Notable Mentions

 • Lenovo Chromebook Duet 3 (2022): The Lenovo Chromebook Duet 3 (2022) is a Chrome OS alternative to the Microsoft Surface Go 3 (2021).
 It has a significantly longer battery life than the Surface Go 3, and its display gets brighter to combat glare.
-However, it doesn't feel as well-built, and while its keyboard is included with the device, it isn't nearly as good as the Surface Go 3's keyboard.
+However, it doesn't feel as well-built, and while the keyboard comes with the device, it isn't nearly as good as the Surface Go 3's keyboard.
 See our review

 Recent Updates